 Hverir geothermal area

 The orange mountain Mt.
 Námafjall hovers over Hverarönd or Hverir, which is a large high-temperature geothermal area.
 Here the ground is hissing, bubbling, and boiling with steam rising from the ground in several places.

-This area is often referred to as "eldhús djölfulsins" or the Devil's Kitchen and this whole area smells of strong sulphur, which can overwhelm you at times.
-This is the only place where I have experienced sulphur poisoning when I inhaled too much of the steam in strong wind.
-I had nausea and headache for days afterwards :(
+This area is often referred to as "eldhús djölfulsins" or the Devil's Kitchen and this whole area smells of strong sulfur, which can overwhelm you at times.
+This is the only place where I have experienced sulfur poisoning when I inhaled too much of the steam in strong wind.
+I had nausea and headache for days afterward :(

 I haven't been able to locate the scene, but have heard that the steam at Hverir was used to create the illusion of a blizzard in Season 3.

 I have written a travel-blog about the Krafla geothermal area and recommend a visit to all these geothermal areas, as they are so colourful and otherworldly.

-Do you see the feet of the person to the left, totally covered by the sulphurous fumes?
+Do you see the feet of the person to the left, totally covered by the sulfurous fumes?